Everything You Need to Know About Tower Cranes

 Operator's Cab

-Also known as the crane’s working arm, the jib is the horizontal component sticking out from the top of the tower.
-This element’s purpose is to support and position the load being lifted.
+Known as the working arm, the jib is the horizontal component that extends from the top of the tower.
+Its primary function is to support and position the load being lifted.
+The jib can extend outwards and move loads horizontally, providing flexibility in placing materials exactly where needed on the construction site.

 Trolley and Hook Block